d-led/redmine_yjs/README.md

 **Important**: This plugin requires a separate Hocuspocus WebSocket server.
 You must deploy and maintain this backend service.

-**Security Recommendation**: Put an authenticating proxy (e.g., nginx with authentication, Traefik, or similar) in front of both Redmine and the Hocuspocus server to ensure only authenticated users can access the collaboration features.
+**Security**: Use an authenticating proxy (e.g., OAuth2 Proxy) in front of both Redmine and Hocuspocus.
+WebSocket connections inherit the authenticated session.
+See `auth-example/oauth2proxy/` for a complete setup.

 #### Quick Start (Docker)